manuel-serrano/bigloo/doc/port.md

     flush buffer (see `output-port-flush-buffer) that have to be displayed on the system stream.

-@deffn {bigloo procedure} output-port-flush-buffer
+### output-port-flush-buffer ###
+Returns the flush buffer of the output port.

+### output-port-flush-buffer-set! ###
-@deffnx {bigloo procedure} output-port-flush-buffer-set These functions gets and sets a buffer that can be used by program by the flush hooks.
+Sets a buffer that can be used by program by the flush hooks.
 The runtime system makes no provision for automatically allocated these buffers that hence must be manually allocated by programs.
 The motivation for flush buffer is to allow programs to write flush hooks that don't have to allocate a new string each time invoked.

 ### output-port-close-hook ###
 Returns the _close hook_ of the `port`